toomasv/units/README.md

 # units
 Calculations with dimensional quantities

 Toy implementation for calculation of unitized quantities.
-Beware, incomplete and not yet thouroughly tested.
+Beware, incomplete and not yet thoroughly tested.

 Usage:
 ```